Last Updated: March 26, 2026

 Final Thoughts

 Panda corys are one of the most popular freshwater fish species available right now due to their absolutely adorable markings and active behavior.
 These energetic fish are easy to keep but bring a ton of activity to the bottom of the tank.
-They are also relatively easy to breed once conditions have been met, which can be quite profitable for hobbyists due to their high prices and limited availability.
+They are also easy to breed once conditions have been met, which is profitable for hobbyists due to their high prices and limited availability.